Kurento/kurento/source/user/installation.rst

 Amazon Web Services
 ===================

 The Kurento project provides an *AWS CloudFormation* template file.
 It can be used to create an EC2 instance that comes with everything needed and totally pre-configured to run KMS, including a `Coturn`_ server.
+Note that the template is ready to be deployed on the default AWS VPC network.
+So, definitely you need a VPC to deploy the template.

 Follow these steps to use it:

 1. Access the `AWS CloudFormation Console <https://console.aws.amazon.com/cloudformation>`__.